2024 High School Honor Band Festival

 Parking for Buses

-For those schools bringing buses, you may unload the students on 3rd Ave. in the left lane or in the new parking lot north of the new Engineering Building across 3rd Ave. from Smith Music Hall.
+For those schools bringing buses, you may unload the students on 3rd Ave. in the left lane or in the parking lot north of the new Engineering Building across 3rd Ave. from Smith Music Hall.
 On Thursday before 7 p.m. and Friday all day, we ask that you park the buses at the stadium parking lot on the corner of 20th St. and 3rd Ave. (please remember that 3rd Ave. is one way going west, the stadium is east of the music building).
-On Saturday, you may park in the new lot behind the new Engineering Building across 3rd Ave. from Smith Music Hall (corner of 3rd Ave. & Hal Greer Blvd.) or in the West Stadium Parking Lot.
+On Friday, you may park in the new lot behind the new Engineering Building across 3rd Ave. from Smith Music Hall (corner of 3rd Ave. & Hal Greer Blvd.) or in the West Stadium Parking Lot.

 Parking for Cars/Vans

-Please contact Christopher Schletter with any questions
+Please contact Dr. Phil Vallejo with any questions

 304-696-3822